josebarbamontoya/pu_dating/reltime-ja_tutorial/README.md

 We used the RelTme-JA with little bootstraps method to analyze the concatenation alignment of 15 pine species and 4,246,454 nucleotide sites from Ran et al. (2018).
 The outgroup was pruned down to one species (Pla).
 RelTme-JA with little bootstraps has four steps:

    1. LBS replicates for this dataset were computed in LBS software using the "lb_sampler.R" function.
-We set the size of the sample g = 0.649 (20,000 sites), the number of samples s = 20, and the number of  little bootstrap replicates r = 20.
+We set the size of the sample `g = 0.649` (20,000 sites), the number of samples `s = 20`, and the number of  little bootstrap replicates `r = 20`.

-   2. For each 400 LBS replicate alignment, a ML phylogeny was inferred in IQ-TREE using the GTR+Γ5 model.
+   2. For each 400 LBS replicate alignment, a ML phylogeny was inferred in IQ-TREE using the `GTR+Γ5` model.

    3. The 400 LBS-ML phylogenies inferred were used to construct an extended majority-rule consensus tree in IQ-TREE.